Gut flora and its implications on health are a little bit of an obsession for me.

 After birth, there should be immediate skin-to-skin contact between mom and baby, with as little interference as possible.
 This means no towels or blankets (especially ones in hospitals with foreign germs), no nurses or doctors or other non-family-members touching the baby, and certainly no removing the baby from mom’s arms in the first hour.
 Contact should be undisturbed, baby should be encouraged to move to the breast and latch on when ready, and nurse for as long as desired.
 Many babies will do the “breast crawl” at this time if left alone.
 The cord should not be cut until at least 2 – 3 minutes after birth, once it has stopped pulsing; longer is even better (many wait until the first hour is over, so as not to disturb mom and baby at this critical time).

 Now.
-Obviously this isn’t always possible.
-If you are birthing in a hospital, you can bring some of your own receiving blankets from home and ask that they be used instead of the hospital’s.
+Obviously, this isn’t always possible.
+If you are birthing in a hospital, you can bring some of your own receiving blankets from home and ask that they are used instead of the hospital blankets.
 If a c-section is necessary, skin-to-skin time with Dad instead is a good option, or if you are doing well enough, placing the baby on your chest (with help) and encouraging breastfeeding is possible.
 Look up “gentle cesarean.”
 Try to insist on skin-to-skin time and that any exams be done at your bedside with minimal touching from doctors and nurses.
 Basically, you do whatever part of this works for you.

 Even if everything goes wrong (or different) during birth, there’s still a lot you can do in those first weeks.